souravt0077/Apple/README.md

 # I Phone Store
-Apple is an ecommerce website for purchasing apple i phones..
+Thus is an ecommerce website for purchasing apple i phones..